mahmoud/lithoxyl/docs/glossary.rst

      published to :term:`sinks <sink>`.

    status
-     The completion state of a :term:`action`, meant to represent one of four possible task outcomes:
+     The completion state of an :term:`action`, meant to represent one of four possible task outcomes:

        * **Begin** - not yet completed